davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 A TrustExpressionList is an unordered set of TrustExpression objects.
 When a relying party sends a TrustExpressionList, it indicates support for all trust anchors specified by any TrustExpression contained in the list.
 A TrustExpression specifies a list of trust anchors in two parts:

-First, `trust_store` specifies a trust store by name and version (see {{trust-store-manifests}}).
+First, `trust_store` specifies a trust store by ID and version (see {{trust-store-manifests}}).
 Any trust anchors contained in the specified trust store are included.

 Second, `excluded_labels` specifies a set of labels, each of which identify one or more trust anchors in a trust store manifest.
 Any trust anchors identified by any label in `excluded_labels` are excluded. {{constructing-trust-expressions}} discusses this set in more detail.